 As a new goat farmer, there’s a good chance you won’t be able to tell a purebred goat from a mixed-breed goat.
 Anyone can say they are selling a purebred goat, but the only way to prove it is if they have registry papers showing that specific goat’s lineage.
 That’s one of the main reasons why registered purebred goats cost more than unregistered goats.

-Registered purebred goats come from a single breed instead of two separate breeds.
+Registered purebred goats come from a single breed instead of two or more breeds.
 They are often a bit more expensive than unregistered goats.
-Ironically, mixed-breed goats tend to be hardier than most purebred goats, which makes them easier to care for and raise.
+Ironically, mixed-breed goats can to be hardier than most purebred goats, which makes them easier to care for and raise.

 The Sex of the Goat